 - Ray Davis, CPSS, ACPS, CPS, Portsmouth, Rhode Island Prevention Coalition Coordinator

 - Sarah Mariani, CPS, Behavioral Health Administrator, WA State DSHS Division of Behavioral Health & Recovery

 - Richard Yoast, Ph.D., (retired), Office of Primary Prevention and Healthy Lifestyles, American Medical Association

 Evidence-Based: Programs that are endorsed as evidence-based have demonstrated a commitment to refining program protocols and process, and a high quality, systematic evaluation documenting short-term and intermediate outcomes.
-The NH Registry of Interventions for Evidence-Based Practices endorsed by the NH Expert Panel are: Take Control and One Voice Youth to Youth.
+The NH Registry of Interventions for Evidence-Based Practices endorsed by the NH Expert Panel are: Take Control, One Voice Youth to Youth and NH Life of an Athlete.
 Media Power Youth is another New Hampshire evidence-based program and is also NH’s first recognized program listed on the SAMHSA National Registry of Evidence-based Programs and Practices (NREPP).